 Skip this step if you plan to travel via airplane, Airbnb or your thumb.

 This one goes back to step 2.
-Don’t put yourself into debt to buy your nomadic rig.
+Do not put yourself into debt to buy your nomadic rig.
 Unlike a house, an RV depreciates in value and quickly!
 Instead of a new rig, buy an affordable used one and renovate it to make it exactly what you need for a life of full-time travel.

 Keep in mind that the larger the rig the harder it is to find a place to park it.
 Do you want to be able to travel anywhere four wheels can take you?
 Then you will want a smaller rig like ours or a renovated van.
 However, if elbow room is a priority then you might need to compromise your ability to travel anywhere for a larger rig.
 Either way, there is no reason to go out and buy the latest and greatest RV on the market as most manufacturers produce junk.
 The high-end features that make newer rigs more appealing can usually be easily and cheaply added to an older rig.
-The manufacturers who don’t produce junk are ones most people can’t afford out of pocket.
+The manufacturers who do not produce junk are ones most people typically can’t afford out of pocket.

 By renovating either a used RV, a van, or a school bus you will know the ins and outs of your rig making the inevitable repairs that come from a life of full-time travel easier.
 Click here to get some renovation ideas.
 Also keep in mind that your rig will influence your budget heavily as campsites, insurances, tire replacement, oil, gas/diesel, etc are all influenced by the size and type of rig you choose to travel in.